 These congestion values should be possible to configure with different values for different PSI levels (otherwise the mechanism would not be PSI based).

+Option Ab: there are just two timer values to configure, a non-congestion (i.e., the legacy discardTimer) one and a congestion one.
+When congestion occurs, PDU Sets with a PSI under an indicated threshold apply the congestion timer value; otherwise, apply the non-congestion timer value.
+So, the configuration of the timer value is not PSI-dependent, but applying which of the two configured timer value is PSI-dependent.

 Option B: Threshold-based drops directly PDU Sets which have PSI below the threshold (e.g. as soon as they enter the buffer or directly when the PSI based discarding is activated in the UE).

+Option Bb: gNB just signals a indication of data buffer size to be discarded or kept in UE’s buffer, which is derived by gNB based on the network current data transmission capability in case of congestion status, then the UE can discard the data based on the corresponding PSI level, remaining time, etc. .

+Option C: There is only one PDCP discard timer for each PSI, which is used in both normal and congestion.
+When congestion is activated, PDUs with selected PSIs (e.g. low importance) are dropped once their remaining time drops below a configured threshold.
+This threshold can be set to the PDCP discard timer to implement immediate discard.
+Or it can be set to 0 for PSI levels which are excluded from congestion based discard.
+Delay status reporting is not affected by congestion, because the same PDCP discard timer is used irrespective of the congestion state.

 Question 1: Do you agree that Option A and Option B are the two categories of solution to choose from for PSI based discarding or do you have another solution in mind?
 If so explain the solution and name it (Option C…).